TheMilkies/Cate/readme.md

 Do note:
 - We know the source code isn't great, it was our first project.
-- Cate uses Catel, a messy file type that allows default files.
+- Cate uses Catel, a messy file that allows us to set a default file.
 - Cate uses [robin_hood hashing](https://github.com/martinus/robin-hood-hashing), since it's 20% more efficient (on average)
 - Cate **does not** support string splitting.